realiti4/pip-upgrade/README.md

 - `pip-upgrade --novenv` By default the tool won't work if virtualenv is not active.
 Use this if you want use it globally and pass the assertion error.

 #### TODO - known issues
-- Query dependency informations of a package from pypi servers.
+- Feature - Query dependency informations of a package from pypi servers.